 - Creation and maintenance of ten jobs: Creation and maintenance of ten jobs during the required period

-- Share capital and job creation: Incorporation of a company or reinforcement of a company’s share capital, in either case with an investment of €500,000, combined with the creation of five or maintaining ten jobs (5 of them permanent)
+- Share capital and job creation: Incorporation of a company or reinforcement of a company’s share capital, in either case with an investment of €500,000, combined with the creation of five or maintaining ten jobs (five must be permanent)

 Fund Investment Profile and Diversification